 At the break, she stopped at the refreshment table, then walked over to where he stood, holding out a soft drink.
 She smiled at him.
 "One glass.
 Truce?"

-He smiled back, took a sip of the drink.
+He smiled back as he took a sip of the drink.
 "Truce."
 He moved her away from the rest.
 "Maybe after dinner you can tell me what we need a truce for?"

 She gave a bitter little laugh.
 "That'll be a fun conversation."

 He shook his head, a sad expression on his face.
 "It would have been yesterday.
 Today, I'm not so sure."
-He gave her back the glass, walked over to their seats.
+He gave her back the glass then walked over to their seats.

 Spock came up.